fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 })
 ```

+When locating elements, it makes sense to aim to utilize the content visible to the user in the interface, as this best simulates how a user would actually find the desired input field while navigating the application.

 Note that passing the test at this stage requires that there is a user in the <i>test</i> database of the backend with username <i>mluukkai</i> and password <i>salainen</i>.
 Create a user if needed!

+### Test Initialization

 Since both tests start in the same way, i.e. by opening the page <i>http://localhost:5173</i>, it is recommended to isolate the common part in the <i>beforeEach</i> block that is executed before each test: